Yule Marble: First quarries come and go: 1884 to 1905

 Though better financed, the new companies had little success in spite of growing interest in Yule Marble generated by glowing test results from London (1887), the St Louis Exposition (1890) and the Chicago Exposition (1893).
-The companies had different degrees of development and success with the quarry of John Osgood obtaining a major contract in 1895 to supply 140000 sqft of marble for the new state capitol in Denver, Colorado.
+The companies had different degrees of development and success with the quarry of John Osgood obtaining a major contract in 1895 to supply 140000 ft2 of marble for the new state capitol in Denver, Colorado.
 After this initial success, little production has accomplished by Osgood or the other two companies.
 The Osgood operation was well financed but even he was afflicted by the problems associated with developing and operating a quarry in the Yule Creek Valley.
 Also the lack of transportation to move enough of the stone out of Marble added to the difficulties.
 Taken together, these factors resulted in high operating costs that could not be covered by marble revenue.
 The high cost problems would also affect the next quarry and its operators up to the present time.

 In 1905, another major transfer of leases took place with acquisitions by the newly formed Colorado-Yule Marble Company (CYMC).
 First was Channing Meek purchasing the marble deposits of the Marble City Quarry Company on 28 February 1905.
 He in turn sold the deposits to the newly formed CYMC on 11 April 1905 and subsequently became the CYMC president.
 The marble deposit that became the quarry of the CYMC was acquired on 14 November 1905 from Osgood.
 (Osgood never quarried the marble because of financial problems.)
 Because the three remaining quarries had no more production to speak of this leaves only the quarry started by the CYMC in 1905.